HazyResearch/deepdive/doc/writing-model-ddlog.md

 # Specifying a statistical model in DDlog

 Every DeepDive application can be viewed as defining a [statistical inference](inference.md) problem using every bits of [its input data](ops-data.md#organizing-input-data) and [data derived by a series of data processing steps](ops-execution.md#compiled-processes-and-data-flow).

-    This document describes how to declare random variables on which DeepDive performs inference, how to label these variables and how to write inference rules.
+This document describes how to declare random variables for a DeepDive application's statistical model, how to define their scope as well as supervision labels, and how to write inference rules for specifying features and correlations.

-    First, declare variable relations on which DeepDive predicts the marginal probability.

-## Variable relation declarations
+## Variable declarations

 DeepDive requires the user to specify the name and type of the *variable relations* that hold random variables on which to perform inference.
 Currently DeepDive supports Boolean (i.e., Bernoulli) variables and Categorical variables.